 Bringing Back Traditions

 Why do weddings have to be so serious?
 Of course, we want to be reverent when it comes to vows, but for the post-ceremony party, it can be all fun and games.
-Childhood nostalgia is taking over spring weddings with playful details such as balloon installations and wistful venues like campsites.
-Take this idea to the next level by serving upgraded childhood favorites like mac n' cheese and Rice Krispie treats as late-night snacks and theming your photobooth after Marvel superheroes.
+Childhood nostalgia is taking over spring weddings with playful details, such as balloon installations and wistful venues like campsites.
+Take this idea to the next level by serving upgraded childhood favorites like mac 'n' cheese and rice crispy treats as late-night snacks and theming your photo booth after Marvel superheroes.
 You can even shoot off confetti cannons.
 As Rafanelli says, “Everyone loves confetti!”

-While plenty of couples look to the past for inspiration, many more are gazing toward the future and incorporating iridescent accents, neon lights, and 3-D projections into their celebration.
-Even Darren Criss and Mia Swier included a staircase full of glow sticks at the entrance to their New Orleans reception.
+While plenty of couples look to the past for inspiration, many more are gazing toward the future and incorporating neon lights and 3D projections into their celebration.
 You can go all out with a neon lighting installation and pearlescent fabrics or just add touches, like a custom neon sign above your bar or iridescent glassware on the tabletops.

-Thanks to April’s famed Coachella festival, couples are taking a cue from desert landscapes for their spring wedding themes, whether they are near the arid environment or not.
+Thanks to April’s famed Coachella festival, couples are taking a cue from desert landscapes for their spring wedding themes.
 Use pampas grass to frame your ceremony space or hang pampas grass chandeliers from the ceiling for an airy, natural feel.
 Succulents and wildflowers can top tables while guests can sip on prickly pear cocktails.
 Of course, agave spirits must be included.

-Purple is having a moment and we’re into all the shades, from lavender hues to bold, royal purple touches.
-Ultraviolet, after all, was the Pantone color of 2018.
+Purple in all of its glory has its moment in spring, and we’re crushing on all the shades—from lovely lavender hues to royal purple touches.
 Couples are dressing spring celebrations in purple-hued flowers, purple linens, and even purple-tinged outfits.
 Paisley purple bow tie, anyone?

-Forget the big fat wedding—spring’s couples are really trimming down the guest list, says Rafanelli.
-He’s seeing guest lists shrink and with good reason: to-be-weds want to spend quality time with their nearest and dearest, not party hop among 35 tables to say hello to mom’s second grade best friend.
-“Couples in general are really taking a deep dive and concentrating on their guest list,” he says, adding that intimate weddings often cater more to the guest experience.
+Forget the big fat wedding—spring couples are really trimming down the guest list, Rafanelli says.
+He’s seeing guest lists shrink and with good reason: To-be-weds want to spend quality time with their nearest and dearest, not party-hop among 35 tables to say hello to mom’s second-grade best friend.
+“Couples, in general, are really taking a deep dive and concentrating on their guest list,” he says, adding that intimate weddings often cater more to the guest experience.
 It makes everyone feel like they had a getaway together.